aragon/developer-portal/docs/core/02-how-to-guides/01-plugin-development/01-implemention/01-plugin-types.md

 Depending on your upgradeability requirements and the deployment method you choose, you can also greatly reduce the gas costs to distribute your plugin.

-However, the upgradeability and deployment method can also introduce caveats during [The Plugin Setup Process](https://www.notion.so/The-Plugin-Setup-Process-5840be4e7b6a497f8d088fa8d40ad83d), especially for updating from an older version to a new one.
+However, the upgradeability and deployment method can also introduce caveats during [the plugin setup](docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/04-plugin-setup.md), especially for updating from an older version to a new one.

 The following table presents an overview of the different deployment methods and their benefits and drawbacks: